Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Introduction

-Our third contribution pertains to development of staffing rules for large service systems with over-dispersed arrivals under our DSPP model.
-Analysis based on an infinite-server approximation yields a safety level of order $\lambda^{(\alpha+1)/2}$ for arrivals following Taylor's law.
+Our third contribution is the development of staffing rules for large service systems with over-dispersed arrivals under our DSPP model.
+Using an infinite-server approximation, we obtain a safety level of order $\lambda^{(\alpha+1)/2}$ when arrivals follow Taylor's law.
+Temporal correlation affects the staffing level through the leading constant multiplying this term.
+Thus, in heavy traffic, Taylor's law becomes dominant and largely determines staffing rules.
 This formulation generalizes existing staffing principles: when $\alpha=0$, it reduces to a square-root safety rule, and as $\alpha$ varies between 0 and 1, it bridges the gap between square-root and linear safety rules.
 This unified framework adapts to varying degrees of arrival over-dispersion across different operational settings.
 We complement the theoretical development with a practical heuristic refinement for implementing the staffing rule in finite-server systems.

 Our final contribution provides a practical framework for staffing decisions under non-stationary and over-dispersed arrivals.
 We extend our model to non-stationary settings and develop a computationally efficient maximum likelihood estimation (MLE) method based on heavy-traffic approximations.
 This method, which may be of independent interest, dramatically reduces the well-known computational burden compared to standard MLE of DSPP models.
 Extensive numerical experiments demonstrate that our model and staffing rules consistently outperform alternatives across various scenarios, including stationary and non-stationary arrivals, misspecified arrival processes, different staffing interval lengths, and varying service time distributions.